-The assignment will take place over two phases, with work in Phase I focussed on reviewing and updating the HRVA tool, to make it more user-friendly and targeted in a manner that will support the needs of the users.
-Phase 2 will focus on undertaking an HRVA for the Health Sector.
-Participatory analysis (in both phases) will support the refinement, development and completion of the tool, with training workshops to be carried out in key geographic areas that are representative of 52 districts, that will in addition, capacitate key stakeholders in use of the tool.
+The assignment took place over two phases, with work in Phase 1 focused on reviewing and updating the HRVA tool, to make it more user-friendly and targeted in a manner that supports the needs of the users.
+Phase 2 focused on undertaking an HRVA for the Health Sector.
+Participatory analysis (in both phases) supported the refinement, development, and completion of the tool, with training workshops carried out in key geographic areas that are representative of 52 districts, that in addition, capacitated key stakeholders in the use of the tool.

-Rigorous data collection and management will support the development of the HRVA, with other elements of the strategy to deliver this assignment being climate scenario development; participatory and capacity development; co-research, analysis and tool update; and synthesis analysis.
+Rigorous data collection and management supported the development of the HRVA, with other elements of the strategy to deliver this assignment being: climate scenario development; participatory and capacity development; co-research and analysis; tool updating; and synthesis analysis.

 The HRVA carried out under this study provided a critical opportunity, not only to update the HRVA Tool, but to engage stakeholders in the sector, around the nexus of climate change, health, and livelihoods.
 The deep engagement of the stakeholders during the workshops suggests that their commitment to addressing the additional challenge of climate change in the sector will be sustained.